ArneNaessens/Project1920/README.md

 * Jaimy Schatteman

 ## Instalation
 For this project you need two servers.
-We recommand to use an rasberry pi as client server.
+We recommend to use an rasberry pi as client server.

 ###Setup server
 First download the setup_server.sh file.